 You may want to try these glute-strengthening exercises.
 If you’re not sure how to do them or if you have pain or other health conditions, talk to a health care provider first.
 Start with your body weight and add hand weights or resistance as you build your strength.

-• Squats: Keeping your knees behind your toes and your back straight, lower your body until your knees are at 90 degrees, like sitting in a chair, then stand back up.
+- Squats: Keeping your knees behind your toes and your back straight, lower your body and bend your knees until they are at 90 degrees, like sitting in a chair, then stand back up.

 Start slowly to see how much you can tolerate and then build up as you feel more comfortable.
 Choose a variety of exercises to work different muscles.
 Add lower body and core exercises so your body stays balanced.
 Stretch your glutes and hips so you stay flexible, and make sure to include rest days in your routine so your muscles can recover between workouts.
 Stop exercising and consult a health care provider if you notice any pain.